voostindie/markdown-curator/README.md

 The latest version of this library uses virtual threads, introduced in JDK 19 as a preview.
 I tried implementing a fallback method, but that only made the application hang if `--enable-preview` is not provided.

 Anyway, virtual threads seem to work really well!
 My own curator is running 900+ queries in parallel, in less than 20 milliseconds.

+## How do I force a query to re-generate its output?

+This shouldn't be needed, but when in doubt, it's easy: remove or change the hash at the bottom of the query definition.

+The curator uses the hash to detect changes in query output; not the query output itself.
+It does this because query output is not actually stored in memory.
+That's why you see these hashes show up in the query output (as part of the closing HTML comment).

+When you change the hash in any way, the curator will assume the content has changed, and will replace it with a fresh query result.